• Skip to main content

 Small Businesses Sacrifice More for Employees

-Next, even if profits increase, you can’t assume the businesses are not benefiting the employees.
+Next, even if profits are increasing, you can’t assume the businesses are not benefiting the employees.

 The benefits may not be passed on as increased pay; the business may just be absorbing more of the benefits costs.
 That’s what I hear is happening from many small business owners.

-For example, as healthcare costs rise, these businesses are often absorbing a good deal of increased costs on behalf of the employees.
+For example, as the cost of healthcare rises, these business are often absorbing a good deal of the the increased in costs on behalf of the employees.

-The employees don’t see it because it doesn’t show up in their paycheck, but the business profits are much lower because of it.
+The employees don’t see it because it doesn’t show up in their pay check, but the profits of the business are much lower because of it.

 Small Businesses Don’t Always Show A Profit